Bewilderment

 Bewilderment is a 2021 novel by Richard Powers, published on September 21, 2021, by W. W. Norton & Company.
 It is Powers' thirteenth novel, his first since winning the 2019 Pulitzer Prize for Fiction for his novel The Overstory (2018).

 The novel was shortlisted for the 2021 Booker Prize.

 Summary

 The novel is set in the near future amid the environmental degradation of the planet.
 It follows widowed astrobiologist Theo Byrne and his volatile nine-year-old son Robin, who is diagnosed with Asperger syndrome, obsessive–compulsive disorder and attention deficit hyperactivity disorder.
 Theo resists psychoactive medication for Robin, turning instead to an experimental neurofeedback therapy in order to help his son.
 In an interview for the Booker Prize, Powers said, "The book has its roots in two different worlds.
 It is, in part, a novel about the anxiety of family life on a damaged planet, and for that, I'm indebted to writers as varied as Margaret Atwood, Barbara Kingsolver, Evan Dara, Don Delillo, and Lauren Groff."

+Powers has said that he named the character of Robin after Robin Wall Kimmerer.